 – Accepted file types: .JPG, .GIF, .BMP, or .PNG

-Now that we’ve covered the technical details of your YouTube thumbnail, let’s dive into the creative.
+Now that we’ve covered the technical details, it’s time to get creative.
 How do you make a great-looking thumbnail that entices potential viewers?
 Great question!
-We’ve pulled together some tips that you’ll want to keep in mind while creating YouTube thumbnails.
+We’ve pulled together some expert tips to help you create the very best YouTube thumbnails for your content.

 YouTube Thumbnail Best Practices